 Another prominent benefit of living in a hostel is that you embark on a journey of self-exploration.

 A person who never leaves home always has a fear of the unknown.
 That fear of the unknown is the qualm that he can’t be able to survive alone.
-Moreover, he would always be limited in his thoughts, in his personality.
+Moreover, he would always be limited in his thoughts, and in his personality.
 Similarly, he would always be dependent on others for his basic physical and emotional needs.

 But once you leave home and start living in a hostel, you would start exploring your real self.

 First and foremost, you will learn that all the apprehensions of the past were unreal.
 The inner demons that were making you fearful will eventually die.

 You will learn to adapt to a new life.
 Similarly, you will learn to accept change.

 Your survival instinct will teach you many lessons.
 You will go to any length to fulfill your basic requirements and needs.
 With all this, your belief in your inbuilt capabilities will strengthen.

 3. More Experience, More Learning & Intellectual Growth

 Human beings are social animals.
 They learn from society.
 A diverse, multicultural, and multiethnic society offers more learning than a homogeneous society.
 We either learn from our experiences or learn from the experiences of other people.